kiranburra92/kiranburra92.github.io/README.md

 ### EXPERIENCE

 **Teaching Assistant - University of Houston – Houston, USA**                                     March 2017 to present
-- Assisted professor in designing assignments and projects for Introduction to C++ and Object-Oriented Application Programming using C++ courses to guide undergraduates.
+- Designing and grading the assignments in Introduction to C++, Unix and Object-oriented application programming using C++ courses along with faculty.
+- Actively participated in object-oriented programming research.

 **Software Engineering Intern - NetIQ, Micro Focus – Houston, USA**                               May 2017 to August 2017
 - Converted PostgreSQL queries to run efficiently on Oracle database and improved query performance.
 - Involved in creating Business Intelligence tools to streamline the database report development process and add functionality, using a custom JavaScript tool that accepted JSON and outputs XML report display.
+- Used selenium for testing the access management webpage and using java and JavaScript.

 **Project Engineer - Wipro Technologies Ltd – Hyderabad, India**                                  August 2014 to July 2016
 - Performed full life cycle development of complex commercial enterprise applications leveraging object-oriented Java and